sage-code/maj/verbs.md

 **examples:**

-* jo vobu'na una saga da la befa! = I will tell a story about the past!
+* jo vobu'na una saga da la rama! = I will tell a story about the past!
-* nu dovu sh diku'do  da la befa! = we must talk after about the past!
+* nu dovu sh diku'do  da la rama! = we must talk after about the past!
 * tu kotu'do vobu da la nava! = you will continue to speak about the present!

 ## Verb transformation

-Verb can be used as noun by changing coda from "u" to "e'ra".
+Verb can be used as noun by changing coda from "u" to "a".

-joku => joke'ra
+joku => joku

-* tu seru'be la joke'ra de zu  = you have been his game player;
+* tu senu'ra la joka de zu   = you have been his game;
-* jo ka seru la tu joke'ra     = I'm not your game player;
+* jo pa senu la tu joka      = I'm not your game;

-Verb can be used as noun if coda "u" is replaced by "a".

-* la joka se joku'be = the game was played;
-* la joka se finu'na = the game is over now;

 **ro = ul**

-Use coda "e" and suffix "e'ro" to make an adjective.
+Verb can be used as adjective using coda "o".

-joku => joke'ro = playful
+joku => joko = playful

-* jo seru joke'ro = I'm playful
-* tu seru joke'ro = you are playful
+* tu senu joko = you are playful
-* zu seru joke'ro = he is playful
+* zu senu joko = he is playful

 **vowel inversion:**